Manufactured in USA

-L-Glutathione is a ubiquitous tripeptide present in virtually all living cells, serving as the primary intracellular antioxidant and redox regulator.
-As the reduced form (GSH), it participates in neutralizing reactive oxygen species (ROS), maintaining cellular redox homeostasis, and protecting proteins, lipids, and DNA from oxidative damage.
-Through its sulfhydryl group on the cysteine residue, glutathione acts as a substrate for glutathione peroxidase enzymes that reduce hydrogen peroxide and lipid peroxides.
-Research models examine its role in phase II detoxification pathways, immune cell proliferation and activation, mitochondrial function, and protein folding regulation in laboratory settings.
+L-Glutathione is a ubiquitous tripeptide present in virtually all living organisms, serving as a primary intracellular antioxidant and redox regulator.
+In its reduced form (GSH), it participates in neutralizing reactive oxygen species (ROS), maintaining redox homeostasis, and supporting the integrity of proteins, lipids, and DNA against oxidative stress.
+Through its sulfhydryl group on the cysteine residue, glutathione acts as a substrate for peroxidase enzymes that reduce hydrogen peroxide and lipid peroxides.
+Research models examine its role in phase II conjugation pathways, molecular proliferation and signaling, mitochondrial function, and protein folding regulation in laboratory settings.

 Forman et al. (2009).
 Lu (2013).